groff_diff(7) — Linux manual page

 \n[.warn]

-Interpolate warning mask.
+Interpolate warning mode.
 See section “Warnings” of

 troff(1).